markdukes/small-declarative-fdap/README.md

 (In some instances they can take several hours.)

-The text files of all traces can be found in the "data" directory.
+The text files of all traces are included, simply locate the .txt file that corresponds to the .sobj file.